MicrosoftDocs/learn/learn-pr/azure/improve-api-performance-with-apim-caching-policy/includes/4-configure-a-caching-policy.md

 With this policy, the cache will store separate responses for each product, because they have different part numbers, even though those numbers are specified in a query parameter.

-Like query parameters, Azure does not examine HTTP headers to determine whether a cached response is suitable for a given request.
-If a header can make a significant difference to a response, use the `<vary-by-header>` tag.
+Like query parameters, Azure does not examine HTTP headers to determine whether a cached response is suitable for a given request. <!-- REVIEW Please check on this relative to the above and confirm --> If a header can make a significant difference to a response, use the `<vary-by-header>` tag.
 Work with your developer team to understand how each API uses query parameters and headers.
 Then you can decide which vary-by tags to use in your policy.

 Within the `<cache-lookup>` tag, there is also the `vary-by-developer` attribute, which is required to be present and set to false by default.
 When this attribute is set to true, API Management examines the subscription key supplied with each request.
 It serves a response from the cache only if it was originally requested with the same subscription key.
 Set this attribute to true when each user should see a different response for the same URL.
 If each user group should see a different response for the same URL, set the `vary-by-developer-group` attribute to true.